Leonhard Christian Borchgrevink Holmboe

 Leonhard Christian Borchgrevink Holmboe (10 October 1802 – 24 September 1887) was a Norwegian Lutheran minister and politician.

 Personal life

-He was born in Trondenes as the son of bailiff Jens Holmboe (1752–1804) and his wife Anna Margrethe Irgens (1766–1851).
+He was born on 10 October 1802, in Trondenes Municipality as the son of bailiff Jens Holmboe (1752–1804) and his wife Anna Margrethe Irgens (1766–1851).
 He had several brothers and sisters.
 His brothers Even and Hans became involved in politics, so did his nephew Jens Holmboe.

-In 1828 he married Elisabeth Musæus, who hailed from Stavanger.
+In 1828, he married Elisabeth Musæus, who hailed from Stavanger.
 The couple had seven sons and two daughters.
 Their grandson Cornelius Holmboe was Minister of Justice in 1928.